Catholic charter school proposal greenlighted for Oklahoma state sanctioning, taxpayer funding

 “You cannot leave here today with any doubt in your mind as to what each of you are putting on the line if you pursue this unlawful course of action,” he said.

 Oklahoma City attorney A.J.
-Ferate, who recently served for a year as chairman of the Oklahoma Republican Party, spoke on behalf of First Liberty Institute, a nonprofit Christian conservative legal organization based in Plano, Texas, that litigates First Amendment cases, said Mann “tried to scare you” and offered to personally represent them if they are sued.
+Ferate, who recently served for a year as chairman of the Oklahoma Republican Party, spoke on behalf of First Liberty Institute, a nonprofit Christian conservative legal organization based in Plano, Texas, that litigates First Amendment cases.
+He told the board members that Mann “tried to scare you,” and he offered to personally represent them if they are sued.